exokitxr/exokit/docs/sdk/buildFromSource.md

 section_order: 3
 ---

+## Common build errors
-This doc covers common errors when building the Exokit engine and their solutions.
+This section covers common errors when building the Exokit engine and their solutions.

 ### `Error: Cannot find module './build/Release/vm_one.node'`